 As a drive, the Great Ocean Road offers one jaw-dropping view after another.
 As the as the longest war memorial in the world, it’s also a fitting monument to the tenacity of the soldiers who built it.

-Article and Photos Courtesy of G Adventures
+Article (By Paul Clammer) and Photos as Repost with permission from G Adventures